i-Captain/100-days-of-code/log.md

 #### ToDo:
 - Refactor more code (cleanup settings model... rename it)
 - Use it for a couple of days (right now using it makes so much fun)
+- Add padding for 'logo' at Licenses Page/View

 #### Todays Takeaway:
 I stayed focused and closed a lot of userstories